Larry Tee: Career

 In 2010, Tee collaborated with celebrity blogger Perez Hilton and Amanda Lepore to produce Hilton's first music track.
-Tee has remixed artists including Sia, Iggy Azalea, Steve Aoki, REM, Lady Gaga, Roisin Murphy, Kele of Bloc Party, and Cher.
+Tee has remixed artists including Sia, Iggy Azalea, Steve Aoki, R.E.M., Lady Gaga, Roisin Murphy, Kele of Bloc Party, and Cher.

 In 2011, Tee moved to Shoreditch, London.
-He runs a weekly night in east London called Super Electric Party Machine at East Bloc every Friday Night, and XOYO, which has featured artists like Charli XCX, Brooke Candy, AME from Duke Dumonts #1 smash, Le1f, Ssion, and 2 Bears' Rolf.
+He ran a weekly night in east London called Super Electric Party Machine at East Bloc every Friday Night, and XOYO, which has featured artists like Charli XCX, Brooke Candy, AME from Duke Dumonts #1 smash, Le1f, Ssion, and 2 Bears' Rolf.

 In June 2015, Tee moved to Berlin to run TZUJI from Germany and run KRANK parties in Berlin.
 TZUJI has since been featured on shows such as The Tonight Show Starring Jimmy Fallon, X Factor, and similar shows in several countries.
 The brand is associated with such entertainers as Rhianna, Missy Elliott, and Sean Kingston, and is sold in such shops as La Petite Mort and the Dover Street Market in New York, V Files, Asos Marketplace, Flasher (on Melrose, in Los Angeles), Borderline Apparel (in London), and Chaos-Labs (in Berlin).

 In 2020, Tee launched the Fashertainment Inc website for forthcoming reality TV project of the same name.

+In 2023, Tee moved to Los Angeles with his partner, drag queen Morgan Wood.
+In 2024 he produced music with Love Bailey, DJ'd at Just Like Heaven Festival and appeared in a documentary about the Butthole Surfers.

+In 2025, Tee wrote music for the reality competition show for drag kings, King of Drag, broadcast on Revry.
+His music was featured in the first episode where contestants had to write verses and perform in two boy bands.